lbryio/lbry.com/content/faq/exchanges-policy.md

 We are working to find and provide alternatives for those who do not like the current situation with exchanges, especially for creators.

-### I have a complaint and/or compliment about "x market statistic".
+### I have a complaint and/or compliment about a specific statistic about the market for LBC.
 We’re sorry you feel that way and/or thank you.

 We do not control the markets.
 We do not interfere with the markets.
 We do not dump and we do not pump.